geoglows/training.geoglows.org/docs/rfs/publications.md

-# Publications

-Considerable work was done to develop and evaluate the technologies which enable this hydrologic model.
+Considerable work was done to develop and evaluate the technologies which enable this model.
 This is an abbreviated list of publications which resulted from this research.
 We acknowledge that many scientists and researchers contribute to the successful development and operation of this model.

-## GEOGLOWS Hydrologic Model

-### GEOGLOWS V1
+## RFS V1

 - **Riley C. Hales, Jim Nelson, Michael Souffront, Angelica Guttierez, Christel Prudhomme, Steve Kopp, Dan Ames, Gus Williams, Norm Jones**
   *Advancing Global Hydrologic Modeling with the GEOGloWS ECMWF Streamflow Service*